ValdikSS/windows2usb/README.md

 This mode was included earlier to work with installation disks where install.wim file is greater than 4 GiB, but since then split WIM file functionality was introduced, and now this mode may be considered obsolete.

-This mode does not support Secure Boot (uefi-ntfs bootloader is not signed by Microsoft or other trusted party).
+uefi-ntfs bootloader is signed by Microsoft since Oct 23, 2021 release and supports Secure Boot.

 ## Alternatives